TOWN OF CLARENDON BOARD OF SELECTMEN MEETING REGULAR

-Chairman Klopchin called the meeting to order 6:02PM.
+Chairman Klopchin called the meeting to order at 6PM.

 Approval of Meeting Minutes

-Selectman Congdon motioned to approve the minutes from the Regular Meeting on July 12, 2021.
-Selectman Bixby seconded, and the motion passed unopposed.
+Selectman Congdon motioned to approve both sets of minutes (Regular Meeting 4/11 and Site Visit 4/11), Selectman Bixby seconded, and the motion passed unanimously.

 Approval of Select Board Warrants